-3. Pour your distilled water in a non-aluminum container.
+3. Pour the distilled water in a non-aluminum container.
 This may be a sturdy plastic pitcher or a glass Pyrex measuring cup.
 (If using glass be aware that lye-water can etch glass and so it should be check periodically for cracks or excessive etching.)

 4. Next, while donning your safety gear, weigh out the lye using a digital scale.
 Place the container you’re using to measure the lye onto the scale, press tare to zero it out, then slowly pour the lye onto the scale until you reach the amount needed.

 Stir your lye into the water with a plastic or wooden spoon until it dissolves thoroughly.
 Now set the lye-water aside to cool.
 If you’re mixing the lye inside, keep it on the stove with the exhaust fan turned on and step away.
 Or allow it to cool outside to avoid the nasty fumes.
 Be sure there are no children or animals underfoot who could get hurt.

-It’s also important to note that lye-water gets VERY hot and can cause chemical burns.
+TIP: It’s important to note that lye-water gets VERY hot and can cause chemical burns.
 If you are splashed with the lye-water thoroughly flush the affected area with cold water.
 Then use vinegar to clean up any spills on hard surface areas.

-5. While the lye is cooling, use the digital scale to weigh out the soapmaking oils, butters and waxes as well as any other ingredients.
+While the lye is cooling, use the digital scale to weigh out the soapmaking oils, butters and waxes as well as any other ingredients.
 After weighing each of my soapmaking ingredients I combine them into a large stainless steel pot then place them on the stove over medium heat.
 You can also melt your oils separately in canning jars within a water bath.
 This works well if you are planning to soap closer to room temperature.

-Begin by weighing each of your soapmaking oils and butters individually.
+6. Begin by weighing each of your soapmaking oils and butters individually.
 Set the container you are using to weigh your oils onto the scale then hit tare to zero out the weight.
 Slowly add your first oil to the container until you’ve reached the weight the recipe calls for.

-6. Once your lye-water and soapmaking oils have cooled, you are ready to make soap!
+Once your lye-water solution and soapmaking oils have cooled, you are ready to make soap!
 I find that most soap recipes work best when the lye-water and oils have cooled to between 90°F-100°F. However, the temperature of the oils can vary depending on the ingredients you are using or what temperatures the soap recipes you are using calls for.

 Continue to stir the soap until you reach what is known as trace.
 You will know your soap has traced when you can pull the blender through the soap and it leaves a line behind it.
 In addition, if you lift some of the soap up with the blender and then drop it onto the surface of the soap, the soap should be able to support that drop.

-Should you not reach trace, within 15 minutes, you can rest for about 15 minutes, then start mixing again.
+TIP: Should you not reach trace, within 15 minutes, you can rest for about 15 minutes, then start mixing again.
 Some oils used in soapmaking are slower to trace.
 Virgin olive oil, for example, can take a much longer time to trace than other oils unless it is mixed with other oils whose properties promote a quick trace.
 (Alternately, pomace olive oil is known for a much quicker trace.)

-8. If you are using any additives for your soap such as fragrance, herbs or colorants, you will want to add these to your soap once has reached a light trace.
+11. If you are using any additives for your soap such as fragrance, herbs or colorants, you will want to add these to your soap once has reached a light trace.
 A light trace just barely leaves a trail when running the stick blender through it.
 (Alternately a heavier trace is much thicker and looks a little like pudding or custard.)

 Once your additives have been thoroughly incorporated, you’re ready to pour your soap into its mold!

-9. Slowly pour your soap into the prepared mold.
+13. Slowly pour your soap into the prepared mold.
 You can use a spatula to help you get all of the soap out of the pot.
 Once you’ve poured all of the soap into the mold, you may find it helpful to drop the mold onto the counter several times to help remove any air bubbles.

-TIP: However, soap doesn’t necessarily have to go through gel phase to make a successful batch of soap.
+TIP: However, soap doesn’t necessarily have to go through gel phase to make a successful batch of soap from scratch.
 Some soapmakers choose to actually prevent gel phase and will freeze their soap after pouring it into the mold.
 Soapqueen.com has some insightful information on the gel phase here.

-If you check your soap and notice it is starting to crack on the top your soap is overheating.
+TIP: If you check your soap and notice it is starting to crack on the top your soap is overheating.
 In this case you will want to uncover the mold completely.

 Once your soap has been in the mold for 24 hours it is ready to be unmolded.

-If you’re setting your soap to dry on a flat surface, be sure to set it on top of parchment or freezer paper to keep any oils or moisture from seeping out of the soap into the surface of your drying space.
+TIP: If you’re setting your soap to dry on a flat surface, be sure to set it on top of parchment or freezer paper to keep any oils or moisture from seeping out of the soap into the surface of your drying space.
 You can also dry your soaps on a rack.

 Properly curing your soap will not only help your soap last longer, but it also makes the soap milder on skin and gives you a better lather.
 Don’t skip this step!

 Once the soap has cured you can then package it to share with your friends and family!
 If you are planning to sell your homemade soaps, you’ll need to include the weight of the soap on each bar.

 You’ll find that the 12″ size is perfect for most standard size bars of soap.
 While it’s best to let cold process soaps to “breathe,” I’ve never had issues with using food service film on my cold process soaps.
 However, smart alternatives include a simple cigar band or wrapping in paper or fabric.

 Not everyone has a successful soapmaking experience the first go around.
 So if you’re still cautious after all of your research, then I recommend finding a friend who makes soap to teach you the process or try watcing a few YouTube videos on soapmaking.
 (My first batch was made well before social media and youtube came along and was a complete failure as the instructions I had didn’t indicate to weigh the oils and I thought mixing by hand would be sufficient.
 It was an expensive mistake as I was using grocery store olive oil but luckily I didn’t giv up.)

-Beginner Cold Process Soap Recipe: Try this easy beginner cold process soap recipe to get you started in soapmaking.
+Beginner Cold Process Soap: Try this easy beginner cold process soap recipe to get you started in soapmaking.
 This easy cold process soap recipe requires just three inexpensive soapmaking oils that can be sourced at most grocery stores.
 I also offer several substitutions that you can use for the main ingredient that won’t require you to recalculate the amount of lye needed.

-Lemon & Poppy Seed Cold Process Soap Recipe: This simple homemade nut free soap recipe contains zero nut oils so even those with nut allergies can enjoy this classically scented lemon poppyseed soap.
+Lemon & Poppy Seed Cold Process Soap: This simple homemade nut free soap recipe contains zero nut oils so even those with nut allergies can enjoy this classically scented lemon poppyseed soap.
 While coconut oil traditionally boosts lather in homemade cold process soap recipes, this nut free soap recipe instead uses palm kernel flakes which has similar lather boosting properties.
 In addition it also incorporates less costly ingredients for those who are soaping on a budget.